ad-astra-video/livepeer-app-pipelines/byoc-stream/README.md

 - for off-chain testing: set `-network` to `offchain`

 #### **Worker Configuration**
-- Review `worker/aimodels.json` to adjust settings as needed.
+- Setup the worker you want to run in the worker folder per the README.md in that folder

 #### **MediaMTX Configuration** ####
 - If running MediaMTX on a separate machine add the IP address to `mediamtx.yml`
-  - example `webrtcAdditionalHosts: [192.168.1.10]`
+  - example `webrtcAdditionalHosts: [192.168.1.1]`

 ### **Default Endpoints**